Entjaman/Entjaman/README.md

 ### Hi there 👋
+ - 🎓 I'm in my last year in MSc.
+EE, specializing in software,
+ - 💼 I'm currently working as a developer intern @ Ericsson,
+ - 🌱 Soon releasing my latest personal project

+Feel free to contact me!
 <!--
 **Entjaman/Entjaman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.